 Many Alaskan visitors enjoy viewing the state’s vast terrain by means of bus and train tours.
 Transportation services jobs serve as an excellent option for a more permanent seasonal employment opportunity.
-These jobs can take several forms, including bus drivers, servers, chefs, directors, and support staff.
+These jobs can take several forms, including maintenance technicians, bus drivers, servers, chefs, guest service representatives, directors, and support staff.
 Bus and train tours typically operate out of one central location.
 This means that while individual buses or trains may travel, employees remain based in one given city.

 Tour Guide Jobs